SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 Use the `dotnet` CLI to build and publish the application.

-Note: below we show how to publish for all of the target runtimes and frameworks the sample supports.
+Note: below we show how to publish for all of the target run-times and frameworks the sample supports.
 In order to proceed, choose the appropriate combination for your situation.

 ```bash
 > # Restore all dependencies